Psalm 91 teaches us about God’s protection in the midst of danger. He is a shelter, a refuge when we are afraid.

 How to Apply Psalm 91 Today

 Psalm 91 has become more relevant these past 2 years, because of this unprecedented COVID pandemic.
 We are faced with this “deadly pestilence that stalks in darkness” and a “destruction that wastes as the noonday”.
 This invisible enemy seems like “an arrow that flies by day” and a “terror of the night”.
 It has taken lives, incapacitated survivors, devastated, and brought down economies all over the world.
-It has been an unpredictable adversary.
+Also, It has been an unpredictable adversary.
 It seems like it’s been a very long night for many of us, if not all.

 Amidst this season, we can hold on to God’s word in Psalm 91.
 As we dwell in the shelter of the Most High, as we abide in the shadow of His wings, as we put our complete trust in Him as our refuge and fortress, we can trust no matter what happens, God is still sovereign.
 We can hold on to Him, we can call on Him, we can seek Him and He will answer.

 Psalm 91 shows how God invites us to dwell in Him, to live in His word, and to abide in Him as we walk daily.
-It is only in the Lord where we can find security.
+It is only in the Lord that we can find security.
 It is only under His wings that we can find true rest, true peace, and true joy even amidst troubles.
 We can trust in His never-changing character.
 In His loving-kindness, He will sanctify us completely even using suffering, only to become more and more like Jesus.